samtron1412/docs/tech/it/ai/machine-learning.md

   represent some object.
-- Many algorithms in machine learning require a numerical representation of objects, since such representations facilitate processing and statictical analysis.
+- Many algorithms in machine learning require a numerical representation of objects, since such representations facilitate processing and statistical analysis.
 - When representing images, the feature values might correspond to the pixels of an image, while when representing texts the features might be the frequencies of occurrence of textual terms.
-- Feature vectors are often combined with weights using a dot product in order toconstruct a linear predictor function that is used to determine a score for making a prediction.
+- Feature vectors are often combined with weights using a dot product in order to construct a linear predictor function that is used to determine a score for making a prediction.
 - The vector space associated with these vectors is often called the feature space.
-    + In order to reduce the dimensionality of the feature space, a number of dimensionality reduction techniques can be employed.
+    + In order to reduce the dimensions of the feature space, a number of dimension reduction techniques can be employed.
 - Higher-level features are obtained from already available features and added to the feature vector.
     + For example, for the study of diseases the feature 'Age' is useful